CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-permit.md

 - Write down your project number, you might need it later (e.g. *project_1234567*).
 - Now you can log out from MyCSC.

-### 10. Apply access for the dataset with SD Apply
+### 10. Apply for access to the dataset with SD Apply

 !!! warning-label
     Team manager